rachel94/metaknowledge/metaknowledge/docs/readme.md

 I've been working from <a href="https://github.com/rachel94/metaknowledge">this cloned repo of metaknowledge</a>.
 If you need access to this, let me know.
 The scripts used to create the docs are in <a href="https://github.com/rachel94/metaknowledge/tree/master/metaknowledge/docs">metaknowledge/metaknowledge/docs</a>.

 I started by doing <a href="https://docs.readthedocs.io/en/latest/getting_started.html">this tutorial</a> from Read the Docs.
 I opted to use reStructuredText simply because the tutorial for it seemed easier.
 If you'd rather use Markdown and think it won't be too difficult to change (or to use both together) feel free to do so.
 Following the tutorial and using `sphinx quickstart`, the following were created:
-<li> \_build (this is where the generated html pages will go)
+* `\_build` (this is where the generated html pages will go)
-<li> \_static (So far this is empty.
+* `\_static` (So far this is empty.
 I assume this is where you'd put css or js if you needed it, though read the docs has built in styling that has mostly been sufficient.
 You might find a use for some additional styles though, so I think they'd go here)
-<li> \_templates (this is also empty, I'm not sure what you'd put here)
+* `\_templates` (this is also empty, I'm not sure what you'd put here)
-<li> conf.py (this is an important file, I believe I changed all the necessary values within it)
+* `conf.py` (this is an important file, I believe I changed all the necessary values within it. you'll learn about it in the above tutorial if you do that)
-<li> make.bat (this is needed to generate your html files)
+* `make.bat` (this is needed to generate your html files)
-<li> Makefile (this is needed to generate your html files)
+* `Makefile` (this is needed to generate your html files)

 I then added the following:
-<li> readme.md (this file)
+* `readme.md` (this file)
-<li> index.rst (this is the main page of your docs on read the docs. the toctree is super important within it, and is explained in the above tutorial.
+* `index.rst` (this is the main page of your docs on read the docs. the toctree is super important within it, and is explained in the above tutorial.
 Otherwise, you can put whatever content you want; so I put the intro text for metaknowledge on the old documentation)
-<li> all the other files ending in .rst (these are the other pages at the top level of our read the docs file structure)
+* all the other files ending in .rst (these are the other pages at the top level of our read the docs file structure)
-<li> all other subdirectories (these contain more pages that are on our read the docs, but that are nested)
+* all other subdirectories (these contain more pages that are on our read the docs, but that are nested)
-<li> regex.md (contains a list of some useful regular expressions I've been using to find and replace parts of the docstrings.
+* `regex.md` (contains a list of some useful regular expressions I've been using to find and replace parts of the docstrings.
 You will likely end up creating more of these, but they speed things up a lot)

 ## Generating pages for read the docs
 If you continue to use rst like I've been, you can learn the syntax <a href="http://docutils.sourceforge.net/docs/user/rst/quickref.html">here</a>.
 Some things are kind of annoying in rst, such as making a hyperlink italicized, because it doesn't allow for nested styles (which was super annoying).
 However, there are weird workarounds to this, where you sort of put in a variable, and then replace the variable later.
 Take a look at install.rst for some examples of this.